 This course requires the learner to consider his other role as a leader in nursing and in health care.
 Focus is on the knowledge and skills required to improve health care delivery and client outcomes from a systems perspective.
-Historical, legal, ethical, regulatory, sociocultural, economic and political factors influencing the health care system and professional nursing practice provide context to the learning.
+Historical, legal, ethical, regulatory, socio-cultural, economic and political factors influencing the health care system and professional nursing practice provide context to the learning.
 Students will understand how nursing leadership influences client care and practice within the broader health care delivery system.
 This course includes classroom and clinical learning experiences.

-Prerequisites: Admission to baccalaureate completion program for RNs (RNBS) or accelerated baccalaureate program.
-Accelerated baccalaureate students: NRS 210, NRS 230, NRS 231, NRS 232, NRS 233 and NRS 331.
+Prerequisites: Admission to accelerated baccalaureate program.
+NRS 210, NRS 230, NRS 231, NRS 232, NRS 233 and NRS 331.